 Earlier in his career Steve was a Jnr Lecturer in Business Administration (1976 to 78) and a Lecturer/Snr Lecturer in Sociology (1978 to 1990) at Massey University.
 He was made a Companion of the New Zealand Order of Merit (CNZM) in 2008.

-Steve joined the PHARMAC Board in August 2018.
-He was appointed for a 3-year term effective from 1 August 2018.
+Steve joined the Pharmac Board in August 2018.
+He was re-appointed for a 3-year term from December 2021.

 Dr Claudia Wyss (BHB, MBChB, MBA Harvard) is an independent director, former medical doctor and experienced healthcare executive and consultant.